Tropical Storm Conson: Vietnam

-Although Conson rapidly weakened before making landfall on the Vietnamese coast, the storm and its rainband still produced heavy rainfall and winds.
+Although Conson rapidly weakened before making landfall on the Vietnamese coast, the storm and its rainbands still produced heavy rainfall and winds.
 Bình Tân (Quảng Ngãi) recorded a whopping 910 mm of rain.
 Two people were killed by flooding.
 Another 23 ship crews from 3 vessels were also killed, in the waters off of Bach Long Vy island and Ha Tinh.
-Agriculture damages on the island of Lý Sơn is estimated to be about one hundred billion VND ($4.3 million).
+Agriculture damages on the island of Lý Sơn is estimated to be at least 100 billion đồng (US$4.4 million).
+Total damage was amounted to 285 billion đồng (US$12.6 million).

+Laos

+The remnants of Conson brought heavy rains and triggered flooding in Salavan province, which killed one person and injured 9 others.
+More than 100 houses were damaged, in which 30 of them were severely damaged.
+Damages were reported to be LAK140 billion (US$14.6 million).